HouzuoGuo/laitos/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The Golang mascot "gopher" is designed by [Renee French](http://reneefrench.blogspot.com).
-The gopher side portrait is designed by [Takuya Ueda](https://twitter.com/tenntenn), licensed under the "Creative Commons Attribution 3.0" license.
+The gopher side portrait is designed by [Takuya Ueda](https://twitter.com/tenntenn), licensed under the "Creative CommonsAttribution 3.0" license.